 This course provides students with the opportunity to integrate the topics presented throughout the curriculum, as well as to explore additional specific topics that are relevant to the current state of the software engineering field.
 At the discretion of the instructor, students may work on a semester-long project, do library research, or develop a significant program or system.
 The precise content and nature of this course varies from year to year, depending on current industry needs; 2 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: CIS 2025; a grade of C- or better in CIS 2262 or 2271
+Prerequisite: CIS 2025 or 2262 or 2271